 Forex – a 24 hours per day market, 5 days per week

-The forex market is a truly global market and forex never sleeps (apart from at the weekends when we all need a good rest).
-It is a 24 hours a day, five days per week market.
+The forex market is a truly global market and forex never sleeps (weekends are the only exception).
+It operates 24 hours a day, five days a week.

 The main trading hubs are London, New York, Sydney and Tokyo.
-So, no matter what time of day, wherever you are in the world, forex markets are trading.
-If you are living in Europe the forex market opens late on Sunday evening (from 10 pm GMT when markets in Asia and Australasia open) and remains open until Friday evening (around 10 pm GMT when the US session finishes).
+So, no matter what time of the weekday it is or where you are in the world, the forex markets are open.
+If you are living in Europe, the forex market opens late on Sunday evening (from 10 pm GMT when the markets in Asia and Australasia open) and remains open until Friday evening (around 10 pm GMT when the US session ends).

-However, considering the time zones of Australia and Japan are relatively close together, they are considered to come under just one session.
-It also means that the Asian session is effectively longer than the others.
+However, since the time zones of Australia and Japan are relatively close, the two countries are grouped into a single Asian session.
+This also means that the Asian session is effectively longer than the others.
 Markets open as traders in New Zealand take to their desks in the morning, three hours ahead of Tokyo, whilst traders in China and India are also still in bed.

-This all gives rise to the 3 session system of forex trading.
-Here are the times for the various global sessions:
+All this gives rise to the three-session system of forex trading.
+Here are the times for the three global sessions:

 Session | Main hub | Duration of Session |